Frequently Asked Questions about Mortgages for French Property

 Q. How much will I be able to borrow?

-Most lenders in France will let you borrow 80% of the value of your property, and some will let you borrow more.
-It all depends on your monthly income and the duration for which you shall be taking out the mortgage.
+Most lenders in France will let you borrow 40% to 80% of the value of your property.
+However, it all depends on your monthly income and the duration for which you shall be taking out the mortgage. your nationality and country of residence may also be a factor.

-Typically the calculation works on the principle that the total monthly costs of the French mortgage payment, plus any UK mortgage or rent, plus any other long-term borrowings, should not exceed a third of the buyer’s gross monthly income.
-As an example, if a buyer’s UK mortgage was £500 per month and the proposed French borrowing was £300 per month, this totals £800 per month, so the buyer’s gross pay would need to be at least £2,400 per month for the bank to consider the loan.
-Mortgages are generally offered on a capital and interest method (repayment mortgage) and are granted over a 5 to 30 year period, depending on the bank and the amount borrowed.
+Typically, the calculation works on the principle that the total monthly costs of the French mortgage payment, plus any UK mortgage or rent, plus any other long-term borrowings, should not exceed a third of the buyer’s gross monthly income.
+As an example, if a buyer’s UK mortgage was £500 per month and the proposed French borrowing was £300 per month, this totals £800 per month, so the buyers’ gross pay would need to be at least £2,400 per month for the bank to consider the loan.

-Of course, the amount you can borrow is entirely dependant on your personal circumstances.
-To obtain a personalised quotation complete an online application.
+Of course, the amount you can borrow is entirely dependent on your personal circumstances.
+To obtain a personalised quote you should complete an online application.

 Q. What are the additional costs of buying a French property?